Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 - Call this method to ping the test-proxy tool with a stop request, this helps to stop recording, saves the recording file in record mode.

-_Note: Instantiating the recorder, starting and stopping the recorder, have no effects in the `live` mode(`TEST_MODE=live`), means the redirection to the test-proxy tool doesn't happen and the requests would reach the services as usual._
+_Note: Instantiating, starting, and stopping the recorder all have no effect in the `live` mode (`TEST_MODE=live`).
+In `live` mode, the redirection to the test-proxy tool doesn't happen and the requests are sent to the services as usual._

 #### Recorder#variable()